mkingopng/RefVision/presentation/presentation_slides_final.md

 ## 5.3 Inference (SageMaker)

 1. **Inference (SageMaker)**
-   - YOLO11 Pose or PoseFormer run on GPU.
+   - YOLO11 Pose run on accelerator.
    - Output: Keypoints (hip, knee) and classification.
    - Writes “Good Lift” or “No Lift” to DynamoDB.
+2. Identify turnaround frame for squat depth analysis.
+3. perform depth analysis on the turnaround frame.

 <!-- presenter note
+We avoid analyzing random frames.
+We rely on the bottom of squat logic: track the hip and knee velocity to find the “turnaround” frame.

 - this is the only non-serverless part of the pipeline.
 - I tried many workarounds to make this serverless, but was unsuccessful
 - I'm hoping that AWS will release a serverless accelerator soon.
 This could be done on lambda.